 Keep safe distancing in place at all times

 Washing your hands

 Wash your hands and use hand sanitiser stations as often as possible

 Our staff are all fully trained to comply with government guidelines on increased and frequent cleaning

 We are a cashless venue, so card and contactless payments only please (we do not accept Diners or American Express)

-Under government guidelines it is now compulsory to wear a face covering in all museums.
+Under government guidelines we are promoting the wearing of face coverings throughout the Centre.
 Science shows that wearing a face covering will help cut down the chances of sharing the virus.

 Why do I have to book in advance?

 To help manage the safety of visitors and staff, we have reduced the capacity of the centre.
 Buying in advance is the only way to guarantee entry.
 If you have not booked in advance, please do NOT set out on your journey to visit us.